conventions/issuetracker/README.markdown

 <<<<<<<<<<<<<< ENGLISH  >>>>>>>>>>>>>

-This project is a simple issue tracker using the following tecnologies: `JSF 2.x`, Primefaces, `CDI(OpenWebBean 1.1.4)`, `CODI(1.0.5)`, Conventions(0.8-SNAPSHOT) e `Hibernate 4.1.4` with the intension of showing some features of each tecnologies and how to integrate them in a real project.
+This project is a simple issue tracker using the following tecnologies: `JSF 2.x`, Primefaces, `CDI(OpenWebBean 1.1.4)`, `CODI(1.0.5)`, Conventions(0.8-SNAPSHOT) e `Hibernate 4.1.4` with the intention of showing some features of each tecnologies and how to integrate them in a real project.

-Its (yet another version of) another version of the project https://github.com/rponte/jsf-issuetracker-project which build during the courses and trainings of **JSF 2, Spring e Hibernate** lead by [TriadWorks](http://www.triadworks.com.br).
+Its (yet another version of) another version of the project https://github.com/rponte/jsf-issuetracker-project which is built during the courses and trainings of **JSF 2, Spring and Hibernate** lead by [TriadWorks](http://www.triadworks.com.br).

 If you have any doubt or interest about TriadWorks, get in touch with them at (http://www.triadworks.com.br/contatos.html)